Projected subgradient methods for paraconvex optimization: Application to robust low-rank matrix recovery: Projected subgradient algorithm for paraconvex optimization

 \section{Projected subgradient algorithm for paraconvex optimization}

-In this section, we present the projected subgradient methods for the nonsmooth and constrained paraconvex optimization problems of the form \cref{prb2} and establish their convergence analysis for several choices of step-sizes.
-Let us begin with the following generic projected subgradient method where the starting point $x_0$ satisfies
+In this section, we present the projected subgradient methods (PSMs) for the nonsmooth and constrained paraconvex optimization problems of the form \cref{prb2} and establish their convergence analysis for several choices of step-sizes.
+Let us begin with the following generic PSM, where the starting point $x_0$ satisfies

-as $\mathcal{T}_\gamma$ is defined in \eqref{eq:Tgamma}.
+as $\mathcal{T}_\gamma$ is defined in \cref{eq:Tgamma}.

 \RestyleAlgo{boxruled}